What is biometric authentication?

 - Vein or vascular scanners

-- Finger vein ID identifies individuals based on the vein patterns in their finger.
+- Finger vein recognition identifies individuals based on the vein patterns in their finger.

 - Typing recognition establishes people's identity based on their unique typing characteristics, including how fast they type.